s9y/s9y.github.io/features.md

 * ### Multiple Users
   Multiple users can edit and administrate the weblog.
 A permission system controls which user is allowed to do what.
 * ### Standards Compliant
-  Serendipity supports HTML5, CSS 2.0, RSS 2.0 and Atom 1.0.
+  Serendipity supports HTML5, CSS3, RSS 2.0 and Atom 1.0.
 Supports conditional GET for caching RSS feeds on the client-side.
 It also supports UTF-8 environments.
 * ### Shared Installation
   You can use Serendipity as a single installation to serve multiple and independent weblogs, but only maintaining a single codebase.
 * ### Easy Upgrading